4 minute read →

 This is where a strong operating framework for managing innovation will be your lifeline.
 Not only will it help weed out the bad ideas quickly, but it will also help determine the feasibility of your ideas.
 Because you may have a tremendous idea, but if you can’t produce it for less that you can sell it for, or if it’s not scalable to the market outside of your early adopters, it’s going to fail.
 Your process has to constantly be forcing you to decide which ideas to keep, which ones to change, and which ones to put down for a little while or indefinitely.

-For more on success metrics and innovation management to kill those bad ideas as your business innovates, stay tuned for our next article on key features that drive customer satisfaction and encourage innovative products or services.
+For more on success metrics and innovation management to kill those bad ideas as your business innovates, check out our other Innovation Insights on key features that drive customer satisfaction and encourage innovative products or services.